Older brother and mother play with younger sibling

 If your children are young, introduce them to basic budgeting concepts with spend, save, and share jars.
 They can watch how Elmo from Sesame Street saves in those three jars.
 After they have earned money from their allowance or completed chores, talk to them about the value of saving now to use it later.

-Parent Magazine also offers guidance on money lessons to teach your children at every age.
+Parents Magazine also offers guidance on money lessons to teach your children at every age.

 Set and incentivize savings goals

 Talk to your children about something that they would like to have, like a new phone or video game.
-Then help them come up with a plan to reach their savings goals.
+Then help them come up with a plan to reach their savings goal.
 By breaking down their savings goal in small chunks based on their allowance or summer job, they can learn how to budget and then track their progress.

-To keep them motivated, you can offer incentives for when they reach new levels with their savings goal..
+To keep them motivated, you can offer incentives for when they reach new levels with their savings goal.
 It can be something small like an ice cream cone if they are younger, or you can offer to add a certain dollar amount to their savings once they have reached a percentage of their goal.

 The B word